nzhagen/flir_camera_interface/README.md

-    conda create -n pyspin python=3.8				## create the "pyspin" environment conda activate pyspin							## enter the new environment conda install numpy scipy matplotlib imagio		## install other packages you will need pip install --no-deps spinnaker_..._python.whl		## use your filename for the pyspin wheel file pip install --no-deps [other files]				## if you need to install anything else with pip, use this approach
+    conda create -n pyspin python=3.8				## create the "pyspin" environment conda activate pyspin							## enter the new environment conda install numpy scipy matplotlib imagio	ffmpeg openh264	 ## install other packages you will need pip install --no-deps spinnaker_..._python.whl		## use your filename for the pyspin wheel file pip install --no-deps [other files]				## if you need to install anything else with pip, use this approach